Data assimilation in the low noise regime with application to the Kuroshio: The small noise regime

 where two functions of $\epsilon$ are asymptotically equivalent ($\asymp$) if the ratio of their logarithms converges to 1 as $\epsilon\rightarrow 0.$ The constant $\gamma_1$ is given by the formula

-where the infimum is taken over all absolutely continuous functions, $\varphi,$ from $[0,t_1]$ into $\RR^d$ and
+where the infimum is taken over all absolutely continuous functions, $\varphi,$ from $[0,T]$ into $\RR^d$ and

+where is the covariance of the (incremental) model noise.
 In our context this simply says that in the small noise regime the posterior density is sharply peaked around the states that are most likely (in the small noise limit) given the observations.
+These most likely states are given by $\varphi(T)$ for $\varphi$ minimizing $I.$ The reader should note the similarity between the cost functional $I\left(\varphi\right) + g\left(\mathbf{y}^\circ,\varphi(T)\right)$ and the cost functional minimized in the weakly constrained variant of the 4DVar method (see \cite{Derber:1989:mwr}).

 Applying the Laplace Principle one more time we obtain

 where

 Notice that